mitsuhiko/flask-fungiform/docs/index.rst

     $ pip install Flask-Fungiform

-How to Use
+Usage
 ----------

-The forms you create are subclasses of :class:`Form`.
+Forms are created as subclasses of :class:`Form`.
 Here's a complete example of a user registration form:

 .. code-block:: python

-	from flask import Flask, Markup, render_template, redirect, url_for, request from flaskext.fungiform import Form, TextField, Multiple, \
+	from flask import Flask, Markup
-	     Mapping, IntegerField, ChoiceField, ValidationError, widgets
+	from flaskext.fungiform import Form, TextField,  widgets

 	app = Flask(__name__)